APLMOOC/APLMOOC/docs/course/ch6/bonus.md

 The game is won when all hidden mine tiles are flagged, and all other tiles are uncovered.

-We recommend the reader to play at-least one game of minesweeper, in order to get familiar with the rules we will implement.
+We recommend the reader play at least one game of minesweeper, in order to get familiar with the rules we will implement.

+## Board creation

 We first need to create the board, which will be represented with a 2D matrix of values, 1 being mine and 0 a blank tile.